Using Workload Identity Federation In Azure Pipelines For AWS IAM Integration

 However, if you want to avoid that, an alternative was to go into the Azure console and browse resource groups.
 Each Azure DevOps Organization will have a resource group

-part of the resource group name is the UUID.
+named similarly to VisualStudioOnline-0123456789ABCDEF0123456789ABCDEF.
+The 0123456789ABCDEF0123456789ABCDEF part of the resource group name is the UUID.
 You will

-need to normalize it into the UUID form like 01234567-89ab-cdef-0123-456789abcdef
+need to normalize it into the UUID form like 01234567-89ab-cdef-0123-456789abcdef.

 Now, it is necessary to create an Identity Provider in AWS IAM.
 This can be done from the console, but the command line is simple enough.
 Assuming the SYSTEM_COLLECTIONID